fbeaufume/spring-tests/README.md

 - `BaseTest`: a base class for several integration test classes
 - `DurationExtension`: a JUnit 5 extension to measure test execution time
 - `DurationListener`: a JUnit 5 listener that logs the total tests execution duration
-- `DatabaseCleanupExtension`: a JUnit 5 extension that verifies that the database is cleared after each test class
+- `DatabaseCleanupCheckExtension`: a JUnit 5 extension that verifies that the database is cleared after each test class
-- `SpringConytextTrackerExtension`: a JUnit 5 extension to track Spring application context usage over test classes
+- `SpringContextTrackerExtension`: a JUnit 5 extension to track Spring application context usage over test classes

 For extra information about Spring application context caching in tests, see [Context Caching](https://docs.spring.io/spring-framework/reference/testing/testcontext-framework/ctx-management/caching.html).